Josignacio

 Josignacio (b.
 José Ignacio Sánchez-Rius, in Havana, Cuba, on October 24, 1963) is a Cuban-born American Contemporary artist and author.
-He is among the most significant living contemporary Cuban and Latin American artists due to his career auction records, paint medium innovations, and association with notable cultural events, venues, and celebrity figures in the United States and Cuba.
+He is among the most significant living contemporary Cuban and Latin American artists due to his career auction records, paint medium innovations, and association with notable cultural events, venues, and celebrity figures in the United States and Latin America.

 He emerged in Cuba's controversial, "La Generacion de los 80s," the 80s generation of contemporary Cuban art, also referred to as New Cuban Art.
 This cultural decade in Cuba contrasted a country in transition, influenced artistic debates both at home and abroad, and began the generation's collaboration with “Volume 1" - a commitment to non-government mandated artistic expression.
 They included Rubén Torres Llorca, José Bedia Valdés, Ricardo Rodriguez Brey, Juan Francisco Elso, Rogelio López Marín (Gory), Gustavo Pérez Monzón, José Manuel Fors, Leandro Soto Ortiz, Israel León, Tomás Sánchez and Carlos Alfonzo.

 In the second half of the decade, other artistic groups were formed, including 4 x 4, Grupo Hexágono, Arte Calle, Grupo Provisional, the duet René Francisco Rodríguez and Eduardo Ponjuán González and ABTV.
 Grupo Puré, another new wave of young artists, graduates of the Instituto Superior de Arte (ISA), included Ana Albertina Delgado Álvarez, Adriano Buergo, Ciro Quintana.
 Josignacio first gained artistic recognition in Cuba as a key figure of this period and was widely exhibited in Havana galleries during the 1980s.

 In 1984, Josignacio created the "Plastic Paint Medium" of art by mixing epoxy resins with oil colors and other pigments, resulting in a hard, glossed, 3D finish, a method which would become his identifiable style.
 Josignacio is the first living contemporary Latin American artist to have an artwork surpass US$3 million at auction.

-His work has been exhibited in Cuba, Europe, the United States and featured in the collections of several notable cultural institutions including the Tampa Museum of Art, the Wilzig Museum, and Cuba's National Library.
+His work has been exhibited in the United States, Latin America, and Europe. and featured in the collections of several notable cultural institutions including the Museo Jumex, the Tampa Museum of Art, the Wilzig Museum, and Cuba's National Library.